algorand/sandbox/README.md

 You will need to install **Docker**, [instructions are available here](https://docs.docker.com/v17.09/engine/installation/).

+**Warning**: Algorand Sandbox is *not* meant for production environments and should *not* be used to store secure Algorand keys.
+Updates may reset all the data and keys that are stored.

 # Usage

 Use the **sandbox** command to interact with the Algorand Sandbox.